-High RNA quality is essential for generating high quality RNA-seq data.
+High RNA quality is essential for generating high quality RNA-Seq data.
 Abundant care should be taken during the RNA extraction to avoid any nuclease contamination.
 Low quality RNA samples, such as that shown in Figure 1B, are not appropriate for sequencing.
 Assessing the RNA quality before sending the samples for sequencing is imperative.
 Characteristic bands of RNA molecules might be visible for different types of insect tissue used for RNA extraction, such as the four bands smaller than 18S shown in the high quality RNA electropherogram in Figure 1A.
 Consistent patterns of RNA bands other than the two bands at 18S across samples under distinct biological treatments can strongly indicate that these bands do not result from degradation, but represent biological composition of the RNA molecules in the specific tissue types chosen in the experimental design.

-The provided bioinformatics workflow allows a user with some command-line and scripting skills to obtain a list of differentially expressed genes from Illumina sequencing data generated from replicated RNA libraries from two contrasting experimental conditions.
+The bioinformatics workflow outlined here allows a user with some command-line and scripting skills to obtain a list of differentially expressed genes from Illumina sequencing data generated from replicated RNA libraries from two contrasting experimental conditions.
 While this example concerns genes differentially expressed due to photoperiod, this workflow can be applied to any experimental design with two or more treatments, in any organism.
 There are many other ways to arrive at a list of differentially expressed genes; however, this protocol is likely to be the most straightforward approach for the novice user.
-More experienced bioinformaticists may want to take extra measures to improve the contiguity and redundancy of their assembly.
-Biologists with little to no bioinformatics experience may also complete at least part of this pipeline within the iPlant36 Discovery Environment, which is a free graphical-user-interface driven analysis environment available to researchers working on plants or other taxa (including mosquitoes).
+More experienced bioinformaticians may want to take extra measures to improve the contiguity and redundancy of their assembly.
+Biologists with little to no bioinformatics experience may also complete at least part of this pipeline within the iPlant40 Discovery Environment, which is a free graphical-user-interface driven analysis environment.
 It is likely that iPlant’s functionality will grow larger in the future in order to accommodate full RNA-Seq pipelines from de novo transcriptome assemblies.
-Finally, note that the excellent User's Guide that thoroughly discusses the many ways to use EdgeR37 (Table 1) for differential expression analysis.
+Finally, note that the excellent User's Guide thoroughly discusses the many ways to use EdgeR41 (Table 1) for differential expression analysis.

 In some cases, mis-assemblies can generate chimeric contigs.
-There are several methods that can help to identify these mis-assemblies, for example, Uchime38.
+There are several methods that can help to identify these mis-assemblies, for example, Uchime42.
 However, from past experience, the number of detected chimeras is exceedingly low (< 0.1%); therefore, employing a chimera detection program may not be worth the extra effort.